Pyt-logo

 4. Spring In Switzerland: The Complete Guide To March, April & May

 Spring in Switzerland is a season of contrasts.
 Snow still crowns the peaks while apricot trees bloom in the valleys below.
-Alpine meadows are waking from winter while ski resorts squeeze out their final weeks of the season.
-The crowds of summer have not arrived, prices are at their lowest, and the light, that particular clear spring light that photographers travel specifically to catch, is unlike any other time of year.
-If you have wondered whether March, April, or May might be a good time to book a Switzerland tour package, the answer is an unambiguous yes, provided you know what to expect from each month.
+Alpine meadows are waking from winter while ski resorts squeeze out their final weeks.
+Summer crowds haven’t arrived, prices are at their lowest, and the light, that particular clear spring light photographers travel specifically to catch, is unlike any other time of year.
+If you’re wondering whether March, April or May is a good time to book a Switzerland tour package, the answer is yes, provided you know what to expect from each month.

 Spring Season in Switzerland: Weather by Month